chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Mailer Peer Security

 The default value of config key `chameleon_system_core: mailer: peer_security` was changed from "permissive" to "strict".
-This means that the class `\ChameleonSystem\CoreBundle\Security\Https\StrictHttpsContext` is used for the settings for SMTP communication (ie verification is done and no self-signed certificates are allowed).
+Using this setting SMTP connections verify SSL/TLS certificate validity so that invalid or self-signed certificates are rejected.

 ## TTools::GetModuleLoaderObject Returns New Object